-Car accidents often cause severe injuries and damages to those involved.
+Car accidents often cause severe injuries and damage to those involved.
 However, tanker truck accidents are more dangerous and extreme in many cases because of the mass of the objects, the cargo, and the grand scale of the accident.
 Knowing what to do after you have been involved in a car accident with a tanker truck can help you through your recovery and seeking compensation.

 At Marsalisi Law, our legal team can help you through the personal injury law process after suffering injuries from an accident.
 Whether you experience short-term damages or permanent injuries, you have a right to pursue compensation.
 Below you will find more information about car accidents involving tanker trucks and the steps to take if you have been involved in this kind of accident.

-What To Know about Tanker Trucks
+What To Know About Tanker Trucks

 Tanker trucks are large commercial trucks with cylinder trailers used to haul cargo, liquids, gasses, or other materials.
 Tankers may be pressurized, insulated, or refrigerated depending on the use of the tank and what it is carrying.
 When full, tanker trucks weigh over 25,000 pounds or more if larger.
 With hazardous materials and heavy cargo, these trucks contribute to many catastrophic accidents and severe injuries when in an accident on the road.